DaniZGit/PoliticsForum/README.md

     php artisan db:seed

-Seeding might take some time since there are around 40000 posts that need inserting...
+Seeding might take some time since there are around 40000 posts that get inserted...

 ## Start Project (run on seperate terminals)